2i2c-org/infrastructure/docs/howto/operate/manual-nfs-setup.md

-# Manually setup NFS Server for a cluster
+# Manually setup an NFS server

 This guide describes the manual steps required for setting up a NFS server to store users' home directories on the hub.
 More information about the NFS Server can be found in [](/topic/storage-layer).